Origin Dollar Trading Down 0.2% This Week (OUSD)

-Origin Dollar (CURRENCY:OUSD) traded 0.1% higher against the U.S. dollar during the 24 hour period ending at 22:00 PM Eastern on October 13th.
-Origin Dollar has a total market capitalization of $9.05 million and approximately $459,530.00 worth of Origin Dollar was traded on exchanges in the last 24 hours.
-One Origin Dollar coin can now be bought for approximately $1.01 or 0.00001724 BTC on exchanges.
-During the last week, Origin Dollar has traded down 0.2% against the U.S. dollar.
+Origin Dollar (CURRENCY:OUSD) traded 0% lower against the U.S. dollar during the 24 hour period ending at 13:00 PM ET on October 18th.
+One Origin Dollar coin can now be purchased for $1.00 or 0.00001621 BTC on popular exchanges.
+Origin Dollar has a total market capitalization of $9.03 million and approximately $2.78 million worth of Origin Dollar was traded on exchanges in the last 24 hours.
+In the last seven days, Origin Dollar has traded 0.2% lower against the U.S. dollar.

 - stETH (Lido) (STETH) traded up 3.2% against the dollar and now trades at $3,479.19 or 0.06807369 BTC.